kjergens/DataStructuresAlgorithmsClass/PSet1.md

 Run each test 10 times and make a table with the running time for each run, as well as the average and the standard deviation for each algorithm.
 Submit your table via Blackboard.

-## Analysis (15 points)
+## Analysis
 Using the table you created, answer the following questions (in complete sentences):

 1. Was linear search ever faster than binary search?
 When?
 2. If both searches report the time as 0 milliseconds for an instance, do they take the same amount of time?
 Why or why not?
 3. Which was the faster search overall?

-## Submit
+## Submission Packet
-You will submit both printed and online materials.
+You will submit printed and online materials.
 Double-check that you submitted the entire packet:
 1. Print Search.java.
 Make the title of the page your name.
 2. Print SearchTest.java.
 Make the title of the page your name.
 3. Print your table of running times for each search.